This post may contain affiliate links. Please read our disclosure policy.

 How to Make Egg Salad

-Mayo Substitute: Besides the eggs, Mayo is the main ingredient in the recipe.
+Mayo substitute.
+Besides the eggs, mayonnaise is the main ingredient in this simple Egg Salad recipe.
 Using a substitute will alter the flavor and texture.
 With that said, you can use:

 - Miracle Whip substitute at 1:1 ratio; season to taste